craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/Chapter Two - Level One; Hook.md

 Inside each of these bags are a half-eaten ration and some small collections of keepsakes; small charcoal drawings, beautiful stones, flaked tools, carved ivory figurines and dice, or other small stuff, both in value and size.
 No-one would appraise any individual item taken from here to be worth more than a few copper, excluding the rations, of course.

 ##### 5. Supply Overflow
-**Egress.** On the north and south walls, on their most eastern points, a must
+**Egress.** On the north and south walls, on their most eastern points, a thin stone door stands in its frame.

 **Shelves.** The shelves that line the western walls of this room are empty, save for a few rat droppings.